hetya/Rainfall/level9/resources/README.md

 - In the class `N` the is a method `N::setAnnotation` which use a `memcpy` to copy `argv[1]` in a buffer from the class

 Using [dogbolt](https://dogbolt.org/) we can see that the program allocate `6c`: 108 bytes with `new` : ```v3 = (N *)operator new(0x6Cu);```
-So we know that we will need an offset of 108 bytes to overwrite `v4`
+So we know that we will need an offset of 108 bytes to overwrite `b`

 So what are we going to do :
-In the return of main has a double dereferenced call of `v4->operator+` because of how vtables works.
+In the return of main has a double dereferenced call of `b->operator+` because of how vtables works.
-Since we can write on `v4` with `v6` we will have to put an address pointing to another address pointing to our shellcode
+Since we can write on `b` with `a` we will have to put an address pointing to another address pointing to our shellcode

 Finding the address of our input in the heap: